jdx-code/jdx-code/README.md

 ### Hello folx, I'm Jyotirmoy Das <JD>..👋

-- 🌱 I'm currently learning Advanced Javascript, Node JS, Express and more Back-end stuff.
+- 🌱 I'm currently learning NextJS .
 - 👯 I’m looking to collaborate with passionate developers (like YOU).
 - 💬 I love discussions that are about Programming, Life and Philosophy.
 - 📫 Mail me : jyotirmoydas12@gmail.com